MutasemEnad/Real-Time-Car-Parking-using-YOLO-v8s/README.md

 **Dataset:**
 the data set whic use in this project you can find it in roboflow in this link: https://universe.roboflow.com/almutasem-bellah-enad/real-time-car-parking , also you can use our model in robowflow and test your data there.

+> ## 📌 Disclaimer
+> This project was developed as part of an academic assignment and is intended for **educational and non-commercial use only**.
+> All datasets and materials used or referenced in this repository were collected from **publicly available resources**.
+I do **not claim ownership** of any external data or content unless explicitly stated.
+>
+> If you are the owner of any material used and have concerns about its usage, please feel free to contact me, and I will take appropriate action.